Imaginus02/website-protech/demo/README.txt

 POST /api/sessions
 name=nameOfTheSession&username=UsernameOfTheCreator&maxUser=NumberOfStudentConnectedAtTheSameTime&endDate=YYYY-MM-DD

+A Session has only an end date : the start date is the actual time at which it was created.

 GET /api/codes :
 get the list of all codes

 GET /api/codes/{id} :
 get the code with the {id}

-A Session has only an end date : the start date is the actual time at which it was created.

 Todo Code:
-3 - Add a new page to the web App to see all registered code - J|T 5 - Use the mobile App to send a POST a request - J|T 6 - Once a request is in the database we need to run it - J|T 7 - Add Post and Update method to /api/users to be able to modify user profile - T 10 - Add a way to create new users and use them in Spring security - T 13 - Add a way to login as a student or as a professor (students without password) - T
+3 - Add a new page to the web App to see all registered code - J|T - OK 5 - Use the mobile App to send a POST a request to execute code - J|T 6 - Once a request is in the database we need to run it  --> Add a POST endpoint at /api/request - J|T 7 - Add Post and Update method to /api/users to be able to modify user profile - T 10 - Add a way to create new users and use them in Spring security - T 13 - Add a way to login as a student or as a professor (students without password) - T